British curlers sink China 6-5 in Beijing

-A win over the US later on Sunday will secure them a semi-final slot.
+A win over Norway later on Sunday would secure them a semi-final slot

 Bruce Mouat and Jennifer Dodds moved one more win away from a guaranteed medal match after holding their nerve to sink China 6-5 in the mixed doubles curling in Beijing.

-The British pair’s success saw them move to second place in the round-robin standings behind Italy with a win over the US later on Sunday set to secure them a semi-final slot.
+The British pair’s success saw them move to second place in the round-robin standings behind Italy and a win over Norway later on Sunday would secure them a semi-final slot.

 It proved far from easy for Mouat and Dodds, eager to rebound from Saturday night’s disappointing loss to Italy, who fell 4-1 behind after the first four ends.